RACE-Game/race/docs/transactor-and-validator.md

 # Transactor and Validator

-In race protocol, the game are served by a server cluster.
-Each server runs either in Transactor mode or in Validator mode.
-Usually, the transactor is the first server to join the server, which acts as a relay for other servers and clients and makes all settlement transactions.
-Other servers run in Validator mode, acts as validator and randomization participants.
+In RACE Protocol, games are served by a server cluster.
+Each server runs in either Transactor mode or Validator mode.
+Usually, the transactor is the first server that joins the game.
+It acts as a relay for other servers and clients, and makes all settlement transactions.
+Other servers run in Validator mode, acting as validators and randomization participants.

-Here the differences of both modes are listed below.
+The differences of both modes are listed below.

 ## Transactor Mode